 • Nightmares (either of the event or of other frightening things)

-—These are all common beliefs of people in the grips of PTSD.
+—These are all common beliefs held by people in the grips of PTSD.

 Additionally, violence also perpetuates certain cultural norms:

-It glorifies values, norms and assumptions that are hyper masculine.
-In these shows aggression is normalized, brute force is legitimized.
-It glorifies and normalizes values, norms and assumptions that reinforce patriarchy (heroes and practically any characters with any substance at all are male).—Patriarchy has been a way of consolidating power and control for some males (if they are the right religion, skin color, etc.) Recall that a sense of having power and control is the first need trauma survivors scramble to regain after trauma- unfortunately in the aftermath of unprocessed trauma, we will figure out ways to attain that by any means necessary.
+It glorifies values, norms and assumptions that are unabashedly hyper masculine.
+In violent entertainment, aggression is normalized, brute force is legitimized.
+Violent entertainment glorifies and normalizes values, norms and assumptions that reinforce “might makes right” kinds of mindsets.
+Recall that the use of force has been a way of consolidating power and control for some people for millennia (if they are the right gender, religion, skin color, etc.).
+Violent entertainment helps to perpetuate the sense that “might makes right” is pervasive in life and a legitimate way to live.

 We are also bombarded by violence from our “news” outlets.
-In addition to this fitting into re-experiencing trauma, a focus on conceiving of violent acts as news also correlates to the PTSD fear response of hypervigilance to notice any and all danger and to magnify it.
-And to reinforce this as a norm: fear does sell, we are hardwired to pay attention to danger even in normal circumstances.
+In addition to this fitting into re-experiencing trauma, a focus on “violent acts as news” also correlates to the PTSD fear response of hypervigilance.
+Hypervigilance is a super common symptom of people with PTSD.
+It’s a tendency to notice any and all possible ways danger could become present, and to magnify the likelihood that danger is at hand.
+And unfortunate realities associated with this are that 1) fear does sell, and, 2) we are already hardwired to pay attention to danger even in normal circumstances.

 • Feelings of intense distress when reminded of the trauma